The 20 Best Video Game Soundtracks for Studying or Relaxing

 A good video game original soundtrack (OST) is tough to get right.
 It needs to highlight whatever emotion the player should be experiencing at a point in time, as well as being submissive enough to not distract the player.

-In the past, we’ve written about using music to boost your productivity, as well as some awesome full soundtracks you can listen to on Spotify.
-Today, we’re going to celebrate the best video game soundtracks for those times when you’re studying or trying to focus.
+Today, we’re going to celebrate some stellar video game soundtracks, perfect for those times when you’re studying or trying to focus.

-You may be wondering what the big deal about listening to game soundtracks is, especially if you don’t play video games.
-As mentioned above, the soundtracks need to be engineered so that players can enjoy them while still being able to focus on what they’re doing.
-In addition, it’s difficult to really enjoy a good soundtrack unless you’ve listened to it outside of the game, since all sorts of sound effects are getting in your way during the game.
+You may wonder what the big deal about listening to game soundtracks is, especially if you don’t play video games.
+As mentioned above, the soundtracks are engineered so that players can enjoy them while still being able to focus on what they’re doing.
+In addition, it’s difficult to really enjoy a good soundtrack unless you’ve listened to it outside the game, since all sorts of sound effects get in your way while playing.

 Kicking off the list is one of the most-beloved soundtracks of all time.
-The first DK Country was an awesome title, but its sequel improved on it in every way imaginable, with better graphics, more varied locations, amazingly intuitive secrets, and one of the greatest game soundtracks ever.
+The first Donkey Kong Country game was an awesome title, but its sequel improved on it in every way imaginable, with better graphics, more varied locations, amazingly intuitive secrets, and one of the greatest game soundtracks ever.

 It’s amazing to think that this much emotion could be packed into a game soundtrack, but composer David Wise made it happen.
 It is mostly upbeat and good for those times when you need a medium pace for your work.

 Bastion is an action game with role-playing elements that follows “the Kid” as he strives to restore a fallen world.
 The soundtrack is excellent; it gives the feeling of the Wild West while also being upbeat and taking you to a fantasy world.
 The game’s Narrator is certainly one of the highlights; you can hear a sample of his voice in the opening track of the OST.